-The first complete closure management plan (CMP) collated according to the Rio Tinto Closure Standard, this document discussed two closure alternatives: closure in 2009 or 2016.
-The report included detailed discussions of
+The first complete closure management plan (CMP) discussed two closure alternatives: closure in 2009 or 2016.
+The report included detailed discussions of:

 - impact and risk identification; - stakeholder consultation; - the development of a vision for closure; - the development of closure objectives and targets; - a description of preferred mitigation alternatives; - an identification of knowledge gaps and further work required; and - an estimation of closure cost and accounting provision.